-Prisma Health in the Upstate and GHA financial statements
+Prisma Health-Upstate and Greenville Health Authority financial statements

 Please refer to Appendix Page 27 for these FY20 financial statements.
 Note that Prisma Health as a whole exceeded the operating margin percentage positively under the Financial Pillar in our FY20 Performance Scorecard; see also Page 32.